Mills, LePage look ahead to November in Maine governor race

 PORTLAND, Maine (AP) — Paul LePage, the Republican whose two terms as Maine’s governor were dominated by his offensive rhetoric and combative leadership, is seeking a political comeback.

-With no opposition, LePage will coast to the Republican nomination for governor on Tuesday, setting up a fierce general election campaign against Democratic incumbent Gov. Janet Mills.
+With no opposition, LePage coasted to the Republican nomination for governor on Tuesday, setting up a fierce general election campaign against Democratic incumbent Gov. Janet Mills.
 The race is among just a handful of competitive governor’s contests in this year’s midterm elections.

 The matchup revives a rivalry between LePage and Mills that dates to the days when he was governor and she was attorney general.
 LePage sued Mills for refusing to defend his administration during several political disagreements that reached a boiling point over then-President Donald Trump’s travel ban targeting several Muslim-majority countries.
 LePage had to pay to use outside counsel.